Monday, December 23, 2024

 In conditions of war in Ukraine, many Ukrainians refuse to speak the language of the invaders.
 But Ermak and Zelensky speak to each other in Russian; it was also the language spoken in the Office of the President, Arestovich told Business Insider.

-Another former Zelensky administration official also described Yermak as “sort of a Russian-Soviet type”—that is, someone who favors a Byzantine, covert way of working as opposed to a more modern, overt style.
+Another former official in the Zelensky administration also described Yermak as “sort of a Russian-Soviet type”—that is, someone who favors a Byzantine, covert way of working as opposed to a more modern, overt style.

 Ermak, for his part, insists on Zelensky’s “zero tolerance for corruption.”
 As evidence, he points to the arrest in May of the head of the Supreme Court of Ukraine on bribery charges.